RichardCrawshaw/Crowswood.CsvConverter/README.md

     it can be null.
 The practical difference between the two is how empty strings are handled.
 If the value cannot be null then both no value `...,,...` two commas without anything between them, and an empty string `...,"",...` both generate a value of empty string.
-If teh value can be null then no value will produce null.
+If the value can be null then no value will produce null.

 2. An object with properties